 The term ground refers to a prepared surface for painting.
 A ground is applied to a substrate, or support, that can be wood, board, stretched canvas, or an alternative.
 As a general guideline, grounds for encaustic painting must be absorbent, so acrylic gessoes are not recommended.
 R&F Encaustic Gesso contains an acrylic binder as one component of its carefully formulated product.
-For more information, read Myths and Realities about Acrylic Gesso and Encaustic.
+For more information, read Myths and Realities about Acrylic and Encaustic Gesso.

 The following is a list of ways you can prepare panels for encaustic painting, in order of ease and effectiveness: